 Fatigue in Patients With GD

-Fatigue is a common symptom for patients with Gaucher disease.
+Fatigue is a common Gaucher disease symptom.
 There’s no simple answer for how to treat fatigue or even the reason behind it.
 The fatigue may be directly related to the disease—caused by the inflammatory chemicals released by the Gaucher cells.
 We know that fatigue commonly occurs in patients who have chronic inflammation due to diseases such as rheumatoid arthritis or inflammatory bowel disease.

 And while we don’t know the answer yet or how to treat fatigue effectively, we know that it deserves more attention in clinical trials.